Ricardo-Luis/notebooks/SAE/README.md

  ## Pluto notebooks repository of SAE

 This repository contains notebooks on energy storage systems (related parts: Supercaps and Secondary Batteries) in scientific computing tool [*Julia*](https://julialang.org/), using [*Pluto*](https://github.com/fonsp/Pluto.jl).
-**_Pluto_** Pluto is an interactive computing environment for the _Julia_ programming language that uses a web browser (recommended: Mozilla Firefox or Google Chrome).
+**_Pluto_** is an interactive computing environment for the _Julia_ programming language that uses a web browser (recommended: Mozilla Firefox or Google Chrome).
 It allows combining _Julia_ code and computational results with text, mathematical expressions, images, etc., in an interconnected and interactive way with the user.
 Updating a piece of code automatically reruns all the pieces affected by that change.

 ## Installation of _Julia_ and _Pluto_
 - video and written versions to install _Julia_ ang _Pluto_: [First-time setup: Install Julia & Pluto](https://computationalthinking.mit.edu/Spring21/installation/)